-As part of the licensing process, you will need the following insurance coverage types.
+As part of the licensing process, you will need business insurance in Louisiana.
+Check out the following insurance coverage types.

 General liability insurance for Louisiana contractors

 General liability insurance is required for licensed general contractors in Louisiana.
-This coverage can help cover expenses for anyone, excluding employees, who is injured during a project or if there is any damage to property that doesn’t belong to you.
+This coverage can help cover expenses for non-employees injured during a project or if there is any damage to property that doesn’t belong to you.